rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/register.md

 ---

 ## <a name="RegBulk"></a> Bulk register SQL Server instances
-Bulk registering SQL Server instances in the scope of your SQL Server Registry to download an ESU package (if and when available) is done through uploading a CSV file.
+It's required that at least one SQL Server instance is registered in the scope of your SQL Server Registry, in order to download an ESU package (if and when available).
+If you need to register multiple SQL Server instances, bulk registration is done by uploading a CSV file with the required information.

 **Important**: It's not required to register SQL Server instances for ESUs when running Azure Virtual Machines that are configured for Automatic Updates.
-For more information, see [Manage Windows updates by using Azure Automation](https://docs.microsoft.com/azure/automation/automation-tutorial-update-management).
+For more information about configuring Automatic Updates, see [Manage Windows updates by using Azure Automation](https://docs.microsoft.com/azure/automation/automation-tutorial-update-management).

 Customers that already have an inventory application that holds the required registration information can generate a CSV file from that inventory, following the the [CSV formatting requirements](#csv) later in this page.

 Several as-is example scripts are provided, that generate the required registration information into a CSV file.
 For more information, see [ESU registration script examples](scripts.md).

 ### Steps to bulk register
-1. To bulk register new SQL Server instances, click the ***↑ Bulk Register*** button in the top bar.
+1. To bulk register new SQL Server instances in the scope of your SQL Server Registry, click the ***↑ Bulk Register*** button in the top bar.

     ![New Bulk Instance Registration Step 1](./media/NewBulkRegistration-Step1.png "New Bulk Instance Registration Step 1")